 - Quick payoff, then exit.

-If you try to stretch a set, you will lose the room before the punchline.
+If you try to stretch it, you will lose the room before the punchline.

 The after-school pocket is your best friend

 The best Indiana McDonald’s for clowning are often the ones that are quiet for a stretch and then fill in small waves.
-That window is the after-school pocket.
-Kids are tired, parents are patient, and the room is calm enough to hold a clean gag.
+That window — the after-school pocket — is gold.
+Kids are tired, parents are patient, and the room is calm enough to hold a clean gag without anyone getting nervous about it.

 Some McDonald’s look perfect but feel wrong once you are inside.
 The line is too tight, the staff is stressed, the room is not open.
 I keep one Indiana rule: